markmichon/markmichon.com/src/pages/articles/redesigning-in-the-open.md

 ## More to Come

 With many drastic changes to the core of the site, and an overhaul of content, expect new articles and projects based around the technology that goes into the site.
-Watch this space!
+So far, here's a light todo list of items to come:

+- Serviceworker integration with more PWA and offline features
+- Design finalization
+- Details on deployment workflow
+- Possible integration with micro.blog
+- Further perf optimizations